tfeuerbach/personal-site/content/posts/loading-your-satisfactory-server-save-remotely-on-the-interactive-map-2025-10-05.md

 title: Loading Your Satisfactory Server Save Remotely on the Interactive Map
 date: 2025-10-05T17:26:00.000-04:00
 ---
 I recently spun up a Satisfactory 1.1 server on my homelab with some boys and we wanted a better way to see our factory and the map.
-The [Satisfactory Calculator Interactive Map](https://satisfactory-calculator.com/en/interactive-map) is perfect for this, but manually downloading save files and uploading them every time you make a serious change is a pain.
+The [Satisfactory Calculator Interactive Map](https://satisfactory-calculator.com/en/interactive-map) is perfect for this and it supports remote save loading—you give it a URL to your save file and it loads directly.

-The interactive map supports remote save loading—you give it a URL to your save file and it loads directly.
 The caveat is that you need to serve those files over HTTPS with proper CORS headers.
 While the [SC-InteractiveMap GitHub repo](https://github.com/AnthorNet/SC-InteractiveMap) has a basic nginx example, I wanted to document the full process since I couldn't really find a solid resource for how to get this done.

 **Is this safe?** Yes.
 You're only exposing read-only access to your save files via HTTPS with CORS headers that restrict the interactive map site.
 Your save files don't contain account credentials or server passwords—just your factory layout and game progress.
 We're not opening up any attack vectors on the server itself.